 missing field “Offers”

-These errors and warnings relate to the product labeling and schema for individual products on your site.
+These errors and warnings are related to the product labeling and schema for individual products on your store site.
 If certain schemes are not specified, extensive results in the search can not be displayed next to your products.

 # 2 Impact on your website

 How can the errors be fixed?

 Remove the markup of the product schema from the shop and product category pages.